Translated using DeepL

 4. Databases: data storage, record addressing.
 Indexing and hashing multiple attributes, raster (bitmap) indexes, dynamic hashing.
 Query evaluation and algorithms, statistics and cost estimation.
 Query and schema optimization, query transformation rules, data partitioning.
 Query and schema tuning.
 Transaction processing, failures and recovery.
 Security, access permissions.
 (PA152)

 5. Neural networks: Multilayer networks and their expression capabilities.
 Learning neural networks: Gradient descent, backpropagation, practical learning issues (data preparation, weight initialization, hyperparameter selection and adaptation).
 Regularization.
 Convolutional networks.
-Recurrent networks (LSTM).
+Recurrent networks.
 (PV021)

-6. Machine learning: Thorough knowledge of basic machine learning methods (decision trees including regression, SVM, naive Bayes, kNN).
-Semi-supervised learning and active learning.
+6. Semi-supervised learning and active learning.
 Ensemble learning.
-Basics of anomaly analysis.
+Fundamentals of anomaly analysis.
 Advanced methods for evaluating experiments (cross-validation, ROC curves, AUC, M learning algorithms on N datasets, bootstrapping).
-Theoretical foundations of machine learning (generalization relations in propositional and predicate logic, hypothesis and version space, bias-variance trade off) (PV021, PV056)
+Theoretical foundations of machine learning (generalization relations in propositional and predicate logic, hypothesis and version space, bias-variance trade off) (PV056) for graduates of the course up to and including Spring 2024

-7. Knowledge mining: Data preprocessing.
+7. Knowledge mining: data preprocessing.
 Learning frequent patterns and association rules.
 Machine learning tools and data mining (in general + description of one in detail).
-Temporal data analysis (PV056).
+Analysis of temporal data.
+(PV056) for graduates of the course up to and including Spring 2024.

-8. Visualization: basic metrics for evaluating visualization quality (efficiency and expressiveness), eight basic visual variables.
+10. Visualization: basic metrics for evaluating visualization quality (efficiency and expressiveness), eight basic visual variables.
 Basic visualization techniques for 1D, 2D, 3D (explicit and implicit surface representation).
-Techniques for visualizing multidimensional data (parallel coordinates, RadViz, scatterplot matrices) and hierarchical structures (treemaps, dimensional stacking).
+Techniques for visualizing multidimensional data (parallel coordinates, RadViz, scatterplot matrices, dimensional stacking) and hierarchical structures (treemaps).
 Basic classes of interaction techniques (fisheye, perspective walls), specifics of application of interaction techniques in the space of data itself and in the space of its attributes.

 Specialization - Processing and analysis of large-scale data